Lapadas do Povo

-Lapadas do Povo is the fourth album of the Brazilian band Raimundos.
+Lapadas do Povo is the third album of the Brazilian band Raimundos.
 It was launched in 1997, and produced by Mark Dearnley, at Sound City Studio, in Los Angeles.
 Reviewers of the album found it to be pleasantly heavier than the band's previous offerings, but that came at the cost of the removal of some of their prior local Northeastern Brazilian flavor.